MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-designtime-data.md

 [![Design time data with a ListView](media\xaml-designtime-ListViewStrings.png "Design time data with a ListView")](media\xaml-designtime-ListViewStrings.png#lightbox)

-This example will show a ListView of three TextBlocks in the XAML Designer.
-You can change `system:String` to an existing data model in your project.
+This example shows a ListView with three TextBlocks in the XAML Designer.

 You can also create an array of data objects.
 For example, public properties of a `Monkey` data object can be constructed as design time data: